Richmond Kiwanis Club

 Former Governor: Barb Thompson - Florissant Valley

-MOARK Division 3 Clubs:
+MOARK Division 3 Club Dignitaries:

 Carrollton - Former Lt Governor and Former Trustee Jim Gibson, Former Lt Governor Ron Schuler, Randall Barry